indieSoftware/INSpriteKit/README.md

 - Angular conversions and calculations.

 ### Some categories
+- SKNode
-- SKNode: `insertChildOrNil:atIndex:` as a working replacement for `insertChild:atIndex:` which is buggy on iOS 7.
+  - `insertChildOrNil:atIndex:` as a working replacement for `insertChild:atIndex:` which is buggy on iOS 7.
-- SKNode: `bringToFront` and `sendToBack` for manipulating the tree order.
+  - `bringToFront` and `sendToBack` for manipulating the tree order.
-- SKNode: `changeParent:` replaces the node's parent and converts its position.
+  - `changeParent:` replaces the node's parent and converts its position.
+- SKSpriteNode
-- SKSpriteNode: `isPointInside:` checks if a position point is inside of the sprite node's texture.
+  - `isPointInside:` checks if a position point is inside of the sprite node's texture.
+  - `sizeUnscaled` returns the sprite's non-scaled size.
+- SKEmitterNode
-- SKEmitterNode: `emitterLife` calculates an emitter's total life time.
+  - `emitterLife` calculates an emitter's total life time.
-- SKEmitterNode: `runActionToRemoveWhenFinished` adds an action which will remove the emitter if finished emitting.
+  - `runActionToRemoveWhenFinished` adds an action which will remove the emitter if finished emitting.
-- ... and some more additionals.
+- ... and some more ...

 ## Examples